-This paper briefly discusses the latest legal developments in the matter of the brutal terrorist attack against the AMIA Jewish community building in Buenos Aires on Jul.
+This paper briefly discusses the latest legal developments in connection with the AMIA Jewish Center terrorist bombing in Buenos Aires on Jul.
 18, 1994, which killed 85 people and injured hundreds.

 A few days ago, on Jan.
 27, Argentina and Iran entered into a “Memorandum of Understanding” providing, among others, for the establishment of a commission – so called the “Commission for the Truth” – to investigate that terrorist attack.